Max Thieriot: Personal life

-In 2012, Thieriot became engaged to Alexis Murphy, his girlfriend of seven years.
+In 2012, Thieriot became engaged to Lexy Murphy, his girlfriend of seven years.
 He proposed during a trip to the Caribbean, where the pair met as teenagers.
 On June 1, 2013, they were married in Lake Tahoe, California.
 The couple announced the birth of their first child, a boy, in 2015.
-They had a second son in 2018.
 Through his sister's marriage, Thieriot is the brother-in-law of former Philadelphia Phillies baseball pitcher Michael Stutes.

-As well as being an actor, Thieriot is also a vintner.
+As well as being an actor, Thieriot is a vintner.
 He, along with childhood friends Christopher Strieter and Myles Lawrence-Briggs, owns vineyards in his hometown of Occidental and distributes wine through their label Senses.
 In the third season of Bates Motel, the main characters can be seen drinking Senses during a family-dinner scene.